-Creating a Positive Learning Environment: Building a Relationship with the School

-By Karen Starkiss- Dyslexia Assessment and Support Services
+Creating a Positive Parent/School partnership: Building a relationship with the school Karen Starkiss- Dyslexia Assessment and Support Services

-Educational researchers consistently advocate the benefits of partnerships between schools, families and communities as a way of improving outcomes for children and young people.
+Educational researchers consistently advocate the benefits of partnerships between schools, families and communities as a way of improving outcomes for children and young people.1

 In Australia in 2008 ACER completed a report which aimed to provide a context for the evidence base for the National Australia Bank's Schools First Awards.
-The report detailed research that demonstrated education partnerships can make a significant difference to the learning, development and health outcomes of children and young people.2
+The report detailed research that demonstrated education partnerships can make a significant difference to the learning, development and health outcomes of children and young people.
 It also showed that effective partnerships provide mutual benefits for schools and the broader community.

-In Australia, ACER, along with other education researchers around the world, have highlighted the broader benefits of education partnerships, some of these are detailed below.
+ACER, along with other education researchers, have highlighted the broader benefits of education partnerships, some of these are detailed below.

-- > Improvements in reading skills and higher overall academic achievement - Lower drop-out and higher attendance rates.4 - Improvements in students' readiness to learn - ➤ More responsible preparation for class, positive impacts on homework completion4

-- Improved transition, to and from school and also from alternative learning settings to mainstream school - Providing learning opportunities that develop both academic and non-academic competencies 5,6 - > Better access and equity to targeted support for children and young people and their families. - Opportunities for enhanced leadership and decision-making experiences For more information see
+- > Improvements in reading skills and higher overall academic achievement - Lower drop-out and higher attendance rates.
+3 - > Improvements in students' readiness to learn - More responsible preparation for class, positive impacts on homework completion4 - Improved transition, to and from school and from alternative learning settings to mainstream school - Providing learning opportunities that develop both academic and non-academic competencies 5, 6 - > Better access and equity to targeted support for children and young people and their families. - > Opportunities for enhanced leadership and decision-making experiences

-$\underline{www.education.vic.gov.au/Documents/school/principals/community/evidence and bene}$ $\underline{fits.pdf}$
+For more information see www.education.vic.gov.au/Documents/school/principals/community/evidenceandbenefits.pdf

-So, what is the best way for parents of children with learning difficulties/disorders to work in partnership with a school?
+So, what is the best way for parents to work in partnership with a school?

-Here are some suggestions:

-If you child is at Primary School
+Here are some suggestions: If you child is at Primary School